fredvol/Oso/README.md

 ## Server side
-All data are sent to a server, which is also opensource:  https://github.com/fredvol/OsoWeb
+All data are sent to a server, which is also opensource ( you can install  your own one):  https://github.com/fredvol/OsoWeb

 ##License:
 Still to be define but should be GPL V3.
 Anyway something open pushing for code sharing.

 WORK IN SLOW PROGRESS ....
+Any comments are welcome.

 ## Coding details:
 Started with Android studio 2.2.3